 Every Australian has a risk of developing skin cancer.
 Your risk can be higher if you work outdoors or spend a lot of time outdoors, if your family has a history of skin cancer or if you’ve had skin cancers before.
 The fairer your skin, the higher the risk is likely to be, although all skin types can develop cancers.
 The risk also increases as we age.

 What can I do to reduce the risk of skin cancer?

 Protecting ourselves from the sun (and sunburn) is the simplest and most effective way to minimise our risk of developing skin cancer.
 That means slipping on a shirt, slopping on some 30+ factor sunscreen, slapping on a wide-brimmed hat, seeking shade whenever possible and sliding on a pair of sunnies.
-UV levels can still be high even on cool and overcast days, so we all need to remain sun safe throughout the year.
+UV levels can still be high even on cool and overcast days, so we all must remain sun-safe throughout the year.

-The second thing we should all be doing is getting regular skin cancer checks.
-There are about one million skin checks happening with doctors every year throughout Australia, but we could be doing better.
-The skin cancer check process is simple, efficient and it saves lives.
-It’s important to pay attention to the size, colour or shape of your moles, and have these checked straight away if you notice any changes.
+The second thing we should all do is get regular skin cancer checks.
+About one million skin checks are happening with doctors annually throughout Australia, but we could be doing better.
+The skin cancer check process is simple, efficient, and saves lives.
+It’s important to pay attention to the size, colour or shape of your moles and have these checked straight away if you notice any changes.

 If you haven’t had a check in a while, call SunDoctors Skin Cancer Clinics on 13SKIN (13 75 46) now and book your skin cancer check with a professional close to you.